Griffin-01/Test/README.md

      group: root
      mode: 0644
      ```
-  3. SSH hardning playbook, in this playbook we have define rules to secure our ssh from any priviledge escalation.
+  3. SSH hardning playbook, in this playbook we have define rules to secure our ssh from any priviledge escalation and also to stop any unwanted services and softwares.
   ```sh
       ---